kleinsimon/PSAlphaFS/README.md

 CAUTION!
 Experimental.
 Please test before use.

 This work was inspired by https://github.com/v2kiran/PSAlphaFS.
 Work in Progress, but the implemented cmdlets should work.
+We use it to crawl our (big) data tree and remove some temporary or old files.

+By now, this module allows on-the-fly pipelineing of objects found using get-longchilditem.
+Thus, when searching a bigger data tree, objects are pushed in the pipe when found and can be processed using the other cmdlets.
+Watch-Pipeline is for watching such a crawling process, it displays live data of the objects found so far.
+You could do:

+Get-LongChildItem -Recurce -Force -Include '*.jpg' -Exclude '*important*' -Path x:\
+| Watch-Pipeline -Property Length -Byte
+| Copy-LongItem -Destination B:\Backup -PassOriginal -Whatif
+| Remove-LongItem -Whatif

 Implemented
 -----------